 a.
 All students seeking admissions into Allied Health must attend a mandatory Allied Health orientation in order to qualify for acceptance.

 b.
-All students seeking acceptance into these programs must complete the HOBET to qualify for acceptance into the program.
+All students seeking acceptance into these programs must complete the TEAS V for AH (formerly HOBET) to qualify for acceptance into the program.

 c.
 Students who did not score at or above the minimum acceptable level on the placement test may qualify for acceptance to these programs by successfully completing the respective developmental course(s) with a grade of "C" or higher.
 The student must complete these developmental courses and maintain a GPA of 2.5 (exceptions: Dental Hygiene, 2.75; Medical Assisting, 2.0) or higher before he/she will be eligible for placement on the qualified list.
 The qualifying date will be the last day of finals week of the term during which he/she completed the last course.
 These courses do NOT count toward graduation.